 While the blatant drug abuse and poverty mean a visit to DTES can be confronting, you will most likely encounter a number of eccentric but ultimately harmless characters.
 DTES can also provide great deals for the budget traveller, with some incredibly cheap food on offer.

-During daytime, DTES is completely safe, especially with an increase in police presence that accompanied the 2010 Winter Olympics.
+During daytime, DTES is completely safe.
 At night, avoid the area if possible but give an especially wide berth to the four-block strip of Hastings from Cambie to Main Street.
 If you‘re walking to or from the night markets in Chinatown, avoid the temptation to cut across Hastings and definitely don‘t head down any alleyways.
 It‘s much safer to walk a few extra blocks.

 As always, avoid displays of wealth and walk with purpose.
 Drug dealers and other shady figures generally want to avoid police attention and will leave you alone unless you appear to be loitering or show an interest in their product.